mteodor/mainflux/docker/addons/vault/README.md

 3. `vault-set-pki.sh`

 This script is used to generate the root certificate, intermediate certificate and HTTPS server certificate.
-After it runs, it copes the necessary certificates and keys to the `docker/ssl/certs` folder.
+After it runs, it copies the necessary certificates and keys to the `docker/ssl/certs` folder.

 The CA parameters are obtained from the environment variables starting with `MF_VAULT_CA` in `.env` file.